graphology/graphology/docs/standard-library/cores.md

 ### kShell

 Returns the k-shell subgraph.
-K-Shell subgraph is the maximal connected subgraph containing the nodes with k degree.
+The k-shell subgraph is the maximal connected subgraph containing the nodes with k degree.

 ```js
 import kShell from 'graphology-cores/kShell';